Co-founder & Executive Director

-As the Outreach & Programming Coordinator, Nicole combines her interest in social practice, community building, and feminist activism in order to communicate the WCCW mission through intersectional programming.
+As the Programming Director, Nicole combines her interest in social practice, community building, and feminist activism in order to communicate the WCCW mission through intersectional programming.
 She’s especially excited about the process of coalition building between artists and activists from a variety of LA scenes and communities.
 Nicole received an MFA from the Programs In Writing at UC Irvine, and her fiction has appeared in ZYZZYVA, Drunken Boat, Fiction Southeast, and elsewhere.
 She’s also the co-host/producer of bitchface, a podcast about gender, art, feminism, misandry, and other obsessions, and a member of Intersectionality NOW, a Women’s Center programming resident during spring 2017.
 Things she likes: wearing wigs, writing elaborate party invitations, amateur journalism & smashing the heteropatriarchy.

 Emily wears many hats at WCCW, literally and figuratively.
 Through introducing people to the space, managing hosts and volunteers, tracking membership, and coordinating with program facilitators, she makes sure everything at the workspace is running smoothly.
 She is incredibly grateful to be constantly learning about community building, intersectional feminism, and arts organizing, and dreams of one day running her own queer / feminist community space!